 The President's Widow

 After Robert E. Lee's surrender, Booth put together a desperate plan.
 Powell was to kill Secretary of State William Seward, Atzerodt was to kill Vice President Andrew Johnson, and Booth would assassinate President Lincoln.
 Only Booth was successful.
 In the chaos after the shooting at Ford's Theatre, Booth fled to Maryland where he met up with Herold.
-The pain in Booth's left leg, broken when he leaped from the Theatre box, was intense, and he rode to the home of Doctor Samuel Mudd to have the bone set.
-On April 26, while Booth and Herold hid in a tobacco barn on the Garrett farm, near Port Royal, VA, Union troops surrounded them.
+Booth had injured his left leg, possibly breaking his left fibula, when he leaped from the Theatre box.
+He may have also added to the injury later when his horse rolled over on his leg.
+The pain from the injury was intense, and he rode to the home of Doctor Samuel Mudd to have the bone set.
+On April 26, while Booth and Herold hid in a tobacco barn on the Garrett farm, near Port Royal, Virginia, Union troops surrounded them.
 Herold surrendered immediately.
 Booth was shot while still in the barn after troops set it afire.
 Booth died 3 hours later on Garrett's porch.
 Although barely coherent, he asked the soldier to "tell my mother I died for my country."

 The other conspirators were soon arrested.
-Their trail began on May 10 and ended on June 29.
-Atzerodt, Herold, Powell, and Mary Surratt received death senteances.
+Their trial began on May 10 and ended on June 29.
+Atzerodt, Herold, Powell, and Mary Surratt received death sentences.
 All were hanged on July 7, 1865.
-Arnold and O'Laughlin, involved in a kidnapping conspiracy were given life sentences as was Doctor Samuel Mudd.
+Arnold and O'Laughlin, involved in the kidnapping conspiracy, were given life sentences as was Dr. Samuel Mudd.
 Edmund Spangler, a stage hand at Ford's Theatre, who did odd jobs for Booth, got six years of hard labor.
-The four were sent to Ft.
-Jefferson (now Dry Tortugas National Park) in Florida to serve their sentences.
+The four were sent to Fort Jefferson (now Dry Tortugas National Park) in Florida to serve their sentences.
 O'Laughlin died of Yellow Fever in 1867.
 President Johnson pardoned and released the others in 1869.